goburrow/melon/README.md

 Lightweight Go framework for building web services, inspired by Dropwizard.

 ## Overview
+Gomelon is a partial port of [Dropwizard](http://dropwizard.io/) in Go.
-Gomelon includes a number of libraries to build a web application quickly:
+Besides of builtin Go packages, it utilizes a number of [libraries](https://github.com/goburrow/gomelon/blob/master/THIRDPARTY.md) in order to build a server stack quickly, including:

 * [goji](https://github.com/zenazn/goji): a robust web framework.
 * [gol](https://github.com/goburrow/gol): a simple hierarchical logging API.